R O B E R T C A S C I O

 - Improved gross margin from $200,000 to $1.9 million from 2000 to 2001

-- Improved sales contacts that resulted in an order from 24% to 77%
+- Improved sales contacts that resulted in an order metric from 24% to 77%

-- Increased customer base 10% to 9,900 with geographic market assignment
+- Increased customer base 10% to 9,900 with strategic geographic market assignment

 - Used market research to streamline product costs 16% saving $500,000

-- Concentrated marketing funds to increase usage 60% in target home segment
+- Concentrated marketing funds to increase usage 60% in targeted higher-income residential segments

 Melbourne, Florida, USA | Pensacola, Florida, USA | 2/1999 – 5/2000

 Directed 2 sales and production offices, motivating 9 direct reports to grow sales revenues of $85 million against expenses of $9 million.
-Span of control was 113 employees including sales, production, and clerical employees.
-Major responsibilities included direct accountability for profit and loss, revenue generation, resource allocation, collections, production efficiency, and Union / Collective Bargaining negotiations.
+Span of control was 113 employees including administrative, production, and sales employees.
+Major responsibilities included Collective Bargaining Unit negotiations, direct accountability for profit and loss, financial operations and collections, production efficiency, resource allocation, and revenue generation.